-Pre and Post Test
+Pre and Post-Test

-How Can a Pre and Post Test Be Used as a Teacher Diagnostic Tool?
+How Can a Pre and Post-Test Be Used as a Teacher Diagnostic Tool?

-A pre/post-test functions as a teacher diagnostic tool in the following five ways:
+Pre/post-test functions as a teacher diagnostic tool in the following five ways:

 1. It Identifies the Very Weak Students in a Class:

-Every time I grade a pre-test I am able to get a fairly good idea about the weak students in my class.
+Every time I grade a pre-test I can get a fairly good idea about the weak students in my class.
 In most cases, their scores are close to the bottom of the class.
 Many of these weak students don't even finish answering all of the questions on the test.
 When these same students take the post-test, the improvement in their scores over the pre-test is much less than other students.

 2. It Identifies the strongest students in a class:

-The students scoring more than 80 percent on the pre-test usually turn out to be the best students in my class.
+The students scoring more than 80 percent on the pre-test usually turn out to be the best in my class.
 I have had a few pupils score 95 or above, and in most cases, they have demonstrated gifted and talented characteristics.

 If 75 - 80 percent of the students score above 80 on a certain topic, this would indicate that most of the students already know the subject matter.
-In fact, I once had a class in which 60 percent of the students scored more than 75 on the pre-test.
+I once had a class in which 60 percent of the students scored more than 75 on the pre-test.

 I had just finished giving pre-tests to EFL students who were taking my reading and writing course.
 More than 70 percent of the students scored less than 50 on the mechanics of writing.
 This included capitalization, spelling, punctuation, verb tense usage, and other grammatical errors.
-This clearly identified a topic which the students still didn't know.
+This identified a topic that the students still didn't know.

-Benefits of a Pre and Post Test
+Benefits of a Pre and Post-Test

-How Can a Pre and Post Test Be Used For More Effective Teaching?
+How Can a Pre and Post-Test Be Used For More Effective Teaching?

-Pre/Post tests can be used for more effective teaching in the following three ways:
+Pre/Post-Tests can be used for more effective teaching in the following three ways:

 1. Weak Students Should Be Given Remedial Instruction:

-After the pre-test identifies the weak students in class, it is the teacher's responsibility to give extra remedial instruction.
+After the pre-test identifies the weak students in a class, it is the teacher's responsibility to give extra remedial instruction.
 For example, if a student is not reading at the fifth-grade level as measured by a post-test given at the end of fourth grade, the teacher should find instructional materials at a lower grade level.
 A dedicated teacher would then find time during his lunch hour or breaks during the day to give extra individual help to the student.
 The teacher would also encourage the student's parents to assist with remedial tutoring.

-2. The Strong Or Gifted Students Must Be Given Extra Challenging Materials:
+2. The Strong-Or Gifted Students Must Be Given Extra Challenging Materials: